PeterShinners/comp/design/overview.md

 - **[module.md](module.md)** - Module system, imports, and namespaces
 - **[trail.md](trail.md)** - Advanced navigation through complex data
 - **[store.md](store.md)** - Controlled mutable state when you need it
-- **[security.md](security.md)** - Permission system and capability-based security
-- **[resource.md](resource.md)** - Resource management and transactions

-Comp is currently in design phase—these documents describe the intended behavior that will guide implementation.
-The foundations are solid, the vision is clear, the reality is still coming together.
+- **[security.md](secuComp is currently in design phase—these documents describe the intended behavior that will guide implementation.
+The foundations are solid, the vision is clear, the reality is still coming together.ibe the intended behavior that will guide implementation.
+The foundations are solid, the vision is clear, and the potential is exciting.